+Figure 2 — Stimulus presentation in the absolute category rating method

-7.1.2 Degradation category rating or double stimulus impairment scale method
+8.2 Degradation category rating (DCR) or double stimulus impairment scale (DSIS) method

 The degradation category rating (DCR) method presents stimuli in pairs.
 The first stimulus presented in each pair is always the reference.
 The second stimulus is that reference stimulus after processing by the systems under test.
 DCR is a double stimulus method.
-The DCR method is also known as the double stimulus impairment scale (DSIS) method.
+The DCR method is also known as the double stimulus impairment scale (DSIS) method or DSIS Variant I in [ITU-R BT.500-14].

 In this case, subjects are asked to rate the impairment of the second stimulus in relation to the reference.
 The following five-level scale for rating the impairment should be used: